nobrakal/irisfit/README.md

 We present a correspondence between this formalization and related papers.

-* For the submitted paper "Will it Fit?
-Verifying Heap Space Bounds of Concurrent Programs under Garbage Collection with Separation Logic", see `README_toplas.md`.
+* For the TOPLAS paper "Will it Fit?
+Verifying Heap Space Bounds of Concurrent Programs under Garbage Collection", see `README_toplas.md`.
 * For the PhD thesis of Alexandre Moine, "Formal Verification of Heap Space Bounds under Garbage Collection",